mahmoudmedhat913/for-your-meal/README.md

 ## Installation

-Downloading the project and running it in chrome Installing Dart
+Downloading the project and running it in Chrome Installing Dart
-Installing packages by writing "fluuter pub get"
+Installing packages by writing "flutter pub get"

 ## Usage